Barrow Holographic Dark Energy in Brane World Cosmology: BHDE in Cyclic Universe

-where $\rho$ is the total energy density of the cosmic fluid, and $\rho_{c}$ denotes the critical density constrained by quantum gravity and not to be confused with the usual critical density ($\rho_{cr}=3m_{p}^{2}H^{2}$).
-The modified form of the Friedmann equation as mentioned above can also be obtained in the framework of braneworld scenario.
+where $\rho$ is the total energy density of the cosmic fluid, and $\rho_{c}$ denotes the critical density constrained by quantum gravity and not to be confused with the usual critical density ($\rho_{cr}=3M_{pl}^{2}H^{2}$).
+Formally, $\rho_c = \frac{\sqrt{3}}{16 \pi^2 \gamma^3}\rho_{pl}$ (see \cite{Singh:2006im} for detail), where $\rho_{pl} = 1/\hslash G^2$ is the Plank density and $\gamma$ is known as Immirzi parameter.
 The cosmic fluid in this case is considered to be a combination of dark matter (DM) and dark energy (DE).
 The different components of the fluid $i.e.$, DM and DE are assumed to be mutually non-interacting so as usual eqs. \eqref{dark-consv} and \eqref{mat-consv} hold as usual on brane.
 Putting these and using eq. \eqref{den-param} in eq. \eqref{cy1} we obtain,

 Using eqs. (\ref{mat-consv}) and (\ref{cy5}) one gets,

 for the limit $z\Rightarrow -1$.
 From the above equation, it is evident that for $\rho_{c}>\rho_{D}$ we have $\Omega_{D}>1$.
 For Barrow HDE the DE density parameter can be expressed as,